 \section{Introduction}

 This paper appeared as a distillation of a lecture course on complex surfaces given in 2008 and 2012 in Moscow Independent University.
 The main reference on complex surfaces is the great book by Barth, Hulek, Peters and Van de Ven \cite{_Barth_Peters_Van_de_Ven_}.
-This book offers a powerful narrative, but (as it often happens with great books) some plots are nested within more plots, and it sometimes becomes hard to disjoin a particular strain from the polyphonic discourse.
+This book offers a powerful narrative, but (as it often happens with great books) some plots are nested within more plots, and it sometimes becomes hard to separate a particular strain from the polyphonic discourse.

 For a forthcoming book on locally conformally K\"ahler (LCK) manifolds the first named two authors needed a classification of LCK structures on (a posteriori, non-K\"ahler) surfaces.
-It was easier (an more enlightening) to prove the non-K\"ahler part of the Kodaira-Enriques classification directly along with the classification of LCK structures.\footnote{For a definiton and an introduction to LCK structures, see Subsection \ref{_LCK_Subsection_}.} There is (almost) no new results of this paper, but most of the proofs are different from that given in the literature, such as \cite{_Barth_Peters_Van_de_Ven_}.
+It was easier (and more enlightening) to prove the non-K\"ahler part of the Kodaira-Enriques classification directly along with the classification of LCK structures.\footnote{For a definition and an introduction to LCK structures, see Subsection \ref{_LCK_Subsection_}.} There are (almost) no new results of this paper, but most of the proofs are different from those given in the literature, such as \cite{_Barth_Peters_Van_de_Ven_}.

 We tried to keep this expos\'e self-contained.
 With the exception of two results from Lamari's paper \cite{_Lamari_}, we invoke only general notions of complex algebraic geometry, found, for example, in \cite{_Demailly:book_}.